Applies to: X-Station

 My pitch/mod joystick isn't working properly and is sending strange messages.

 To do this you need to select the 'Cal Pitch/Mod:' page in the global menu on your X Station (press the 'Global' button then use the 'BANK/PAGE' buttons to scroll through the options).
-Once on this page, move the pitch bend joystick from extreme left to extreme right a few times until you see the the numbers on the screen changing from 0 - 255 and resting at 128 with the joystick centred.
-Then move the joystick from through its full vertical range from the bottom to the top a few times, until you see the numbers on the screen changing from 0-127.
+Once on this page, move the pitch bend joystick from extreme left to extreme right a few times until you see the numbers on the screen changing from 0 - 255 and resting at 128 with the joystick centred.
+Then move the joystick through its full vertical range from the bottom to the top a few times, until you see the numbers on the screen changing from 0-127.
 Once you have done this, press the 'write' button to save the global settings and this should now be saved.

 I want to update the Operating System of my X-Station, where can I download this and how do I do this?

 The latest X-Station operating system is available to download from the X-Station downloads page and comes with full instructions on how to update the unit.

 I get a "packet error" when updating the X-Station operating system from my PC.

 The instructions which come with the latest X-Station operating system (available from the X-Station downloads page) tell you to use MIDI-OX to update the unit.
 If you experience a packet error when sending the operating system to the X-Station using MIDI-OX, select 'Configure Buffers...' from the 'Options' menu in MIDI-OX and adjust the Low-Level Output Buffer Size setting.
 Try setting it to 124 and then upload the operating system again.
 If that still produces a packet error, keep on doubling the Low-Level Output Buffer Size until the operating system sends successfully.

 How do I reset the X-Station to its Factory Settings?